scaleoutsean/solidfire-windows/README.md

 ### Disks

-- Maximum SolidFire volume size is 16TB; it's hard to generalize but for an N-node SolidFire cluster one could create N x 2 to N x 4 volumes, 1-4 TB each (example: five node cluster, 10 to 20 volumes, 2-4 TB each)
+- Maximum SolidFire volume size is 16TB; it's hard to generalize but for an N-node SolidFire cluster one could create anywhere between N x 2 to N x 4 volumes, 1-4 TB each (example: five node cluster, 10 to 20 volumes, 2-4 TB each)
-- SolidFire supports 512e (and defaults to 512e) but newer Hyper-V environments and VMs should work fine with 4kB volumes, so you may want to remember to disable 512e when creating new volumes if that works for you
+- SolidFire supports 512e (and as of v11.7 still defaults to 512e) but newer Hyper-V environments and VMs should work fine with 4kB volumes, so you may want to remember to disable 512e when creating new volumes if that works for you
 - Maximum SolidFire volume performance depends on the I/O request sizes and read-write ratio but it tends to be somewhere between traditional flash storage and virtualized distributed flash storage
 - In the case of very large volumes or very busy workloads (e.g. sustained 30,000 IOPS or 300 MB/s) striped Dynamic Volumes may be used to spread I/O over several volumes, although they have some limitations (in terms of manageability on Windows, for example backup and restore).
 Don't unnecessarily complicate things
 - Another way to spread the workload is to spread single VM's disks over several different (Cluster Shared or other) SolidFire volumes.
 This helps if the workload isn't concentrated on one hot file (in which case striped Dynamic Volumes can be used)
 - The (Default) 4kB NTFS block size ought to work best in terms of efficiency, but there is no anectodal evidence so this should be confirmed in practice through testing.
 There are various practices for SQL Server (based on type of SQL data (DB, log, etc.) and use case (OLTP, OLAP, etc) so you can split such workloads across disks with different properties
-- Windows Storage Spaces aren't supported with iSCSI (they can be configured and work similarly to striped Dynamic Volumes, although with Storage Spaces strips are wider)
+- Microsoft does not support Windows Storage Spaces with iSCSI storage.
+They can be configured with SolidFire and work similarly to striped Dynamic Volumes, although with Storage Spaces strips are wider and you're essentially on your own as far as Support is concerned

 ### Hyper-V

 - Note that Virtual Switches configured through Hyper-V Manager have default values not immediately obvious to the user
 - Once you create Virtual Switches, re-check IPv6 addresses (best eliminate them), adapter binding order and packet sizes on vEthernet NICs (including ManagementOS)
 - Re-check Hyper-V Live Migration settings - make sure iSCSI and Management networks have lowest preference for Live Migration
-- You may want to verify SMB3 if you set Hyper-V to use it for Live Migration
+- You may want to make sure that SMB3 works if you set Hyper-V to use it for Live Migration (refer to various Windows documentation)
 - If you have only [Gen 2](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/plan/should-i-create-a-generation-1-or-2-virtual-machine-in-hyper-v) VMs, you may create SolidFire volumes with 4kB rather than emulated 512b sectors (`-Enable512e:$False`).
 Potentially consolidate Gen 1 VMs on a handful of dedicated volumes with 512 byte emulation

 ### Automation